zalyoung/gitlab-handbook/content/handbook/people-group/guidance-on-feedback.md

 ## Guidance on Giving and Receiving Feedback

-Sid (GitLab CEO and Co-founder) and the Learning & Development team discussed guidance on giving and reciving feedback during a [CEO Handbook Learning Session](https://docs.google.com/presentation/d/1u6k4ILLBjLOaGk1ZyuNa2U2qr-XiGZL0AhUjOQRtvVI/edit#slide=id.p1).
+Sid (GitLab co-founder) and the Learning & Development team [discussed guidance on giving and receiving feedback](https://docs.google.com/presentation/d/1u6k4ILLBjLOaGk1ZyuNa2U2qr-XiGZL0AhUjOQRtvVI/edit#slide=id.p1).
 The covered topics like:

 1. How do you create an environment where team members can approach each other with feedback?
 1. Why it is important to give regular feedback?